Timothy M. Pinkston

-Timothy M. Pinkston is an American computer engineer, researcher, educator and administrator whose work is focused in the area of computer architecture.
-He holds the George Pfleger Chair in Electrical and Computer Engineering and is a Professor of Electrical and Computer Engineering at University of Southern California (USC).
-He also serves in an administrative role as Vice Dean for Faculty Affairs at the USC Viterbi School of Engineering.
+Timothy M. Pinkston (born March 15, 1964) is an American computer architect, professor and administrator known for contributions to interconnection network design and routing algorithms.
+He holds the George Pfleger Chair in Electrical and Computer Engineering and is a professor of electrical and computer engineering at University of Southern California (USC).
+He also serves in an administrative role as vice dean for faculty affairs at the USC Viterbi School of Engineering.